grafovdenis/bottom_sheet_golden_test_failure/README.md

 ## How to fix

-Wrap sheet's content into scrollable widget with `NeverScrollableScrollPhysics`.
+Wrap sheet's content into scrollable widget with `NeverScrollableScrollPhysics` and pass `scrollController` into such widget.

 ```dart
     showModalBottomSheet<void>(